EveryOneIsGross/scratchTHOUGHTS/README.md

 ```
 This leaning in to their anxiety to help at each "step" helps create reasoning tethers and or task reinforcement.
 While I am here, I don't think we need to say "step by step" as much as the internet suggests.

-"Take a deep breath and think step by step about breaths and context windows:" [idea](https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/breathsASCONTEXTWINDOW.md)

 ---
 08.09.23

-⌨🐒🚬 if ai fails or "her"-style bails we can fall back on 'n' monkeys in a reinforcement framework maybe.
+⌨🐒🚬 if ai fails or "her"-style bails.

 [idea](https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/infinitemonkeysGRADIENT.md)